MazeModels/StateFoundry/README.md

    - Click **Add package by name** (or similar, depending on your Unity version).
    - Enter the package name: `com.mazemodels.statefoundry`
    - Click **Add** to install the package into your project.

 ---

+## Unstable API Notice

+This package is currently in an **early prototyping phase** and is considered **unstable**.
+The API may change significantly without prior notice, which can lead to breaking changes and require adjustments in your projects.

+We recommend using the package with caution during this phase.
+The API is expected to stabilize with the release of version **v1.0.0**, at which point backward compatibility will be better maintained.

+Thank you for your understanding and feedback as we continue to improve the package.

+---